 My first online trading experience was in 1996 when I started trading stocks with Ameritrade.
 I used Ameritrade all throughout college that ultimately led me to getting a job at Goldman Sachs in 1999 in the equities department.
 From there, I got a promotion and a raise to work at Credit Suisse, where I worked for 11 years until I retired in 2012.

 Ameritrade will always have a fond place in my heart.
 Through many series of mergers and acquisitions, most recently with TD Waterhouse and Scottrade, TD Ameritrade is the #1 online brokerage platform today.

-TD Ameritrade offers every investment option that you are looking for, including common stock, preferred stock, bonds, mutual funds, exchange-traded funds (ETFs), options, and high-interest money market accounts.
+TD Ameritrade offers every investment choice that you are looking for, including common stock, preferred stock, bonds, mutual funds, exchange-traded funds (ETFs), and high-interest money market accounts.

 TD Ameritrade Overview